moehami/pet-4/posts/blue-dog-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "Ultimate List of 50+ Blue Dog Names: Stunning & Unique"
-date: "2025-01-01"
+date: "2024-11-24"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Looking for a unique name for your blue-coated dog?
+Discover a collection of 50+ beautiful and meaningful blue dog names that perfectly suit their stunning appearance."
-readTime: "6 mins read"
+readTime: "4 min read"
 ---

 ## Blue Dog Names: A Comprehensive Guide for Pet Parents